graphicscove/wp-footer-link/README.md

-# wp-footer-link
+# WP Footer Link
-Opens the footer link to Wordpress in a new tab
+Opens the footer link to Wordpress in a new tab.

 ## Install